WielkaDraka/Deep-Learning-BM-SOM-AE/SOM/README.md

 # Self organizing Maps (SOM)

+This project is used to find the frauds in the bank

 The project was made while taking the course [Deep Learning A-Z 2024: Neural Networks, AI & ChatGPT Prize](https://www.udemy.com/course/deeplearning/?couponCode=KEEPLEARNING)

 ## Datasets: